 It might be difficult to concentrate when a pile of papers and a mountain of mugs are staring you down during a conference call.
 However, when the room has a good feng-shui, you’re more likely to perform better at work.
 Some benefits of implementing more work from home organization include:

-- Increased productivity: Without clutter on the desk, you might feel less overwhelmed by the mess and have more time and energy for daily tasks.
+- Increased productivity: Without clutter on the desk, you might feel less overwhelmed by the mess.
+That leaves more time and energy for daily tasks.

 - Reduced stress levels: In the same way that a clean bedroom sets the tone for a positive day, a tidy office can help you keep a clear head through work hours.